 Pretty scary stuff, eh?
 Not to worry - too much, anyway.
-Loompanics mailorder mayhem hasn't launched the 50,000 recipients of its catalog - up 100% in three years - on any apparent crime wave.
+Loompanics mail-order mayhem hasn't launched the 50,000 recipients of its catalog - up 100% in three years - on any apparent crime wave.
 Or maybe it's point/counterpoint so let's call it a wash.
 Then again, the mischief-minded might have bought Ninja: The Invisible Assassins so how are we to know?
 Admittedly this book no longer appears, as it did in past years, in the catalog (or is it still there but nobody can see it?)

 Avowedly egoist and amoralist, Loompanics has a reputation as more reliable than many mail-order outfits, much the way atheists usually lead more ethical lives than Christians.
 Self-interest is the reason.
-"So controversial are the books we offer," writes founder-owner Michael Hoy, "that most magazines will not allow us to advertise.
+"So controversial are the books we offer," writes founderowner Michael Hoy, "that most magazines will not allow us to advertise.
 Bookstores and distributors will not carry our publications.
 Periodicals refuse to review our books."
 (Well, not always.)
 Even Soldier of Fortune bans most Loompanics advertising.
 The cheap and cheesy covers common on early Loompanics publication recall the days when nearly all its books were bought, sight unseen, by mail.
 Loompanics now carries over 800 titles, including 160 of its own publications, justifying Newsweek's description of it as "the biggest of the not-ready-for-mass-market publishing outfits."
 Because the marketing strategy is many titles mostly in smallish quantities, prices tend to be high.
 To compensate, Loompanics cultivates its customers (shipments within 24 hours) in order to keep them.

 Who then are Loompanics customers?
 (You can rent the mailing list to find out, but any of them to worry about are surely among those who checked the box to opt out.)
-They are probably not the well-armed, high-tech, drug-taking, survivalist, martial-arts, black-marketeering, tax-dodging, life-extensionist, free-thinking, paper-tripping Discordian master criminals that a composite of catalog cullings would suggest.
+They are probably not the well-armed, high-tech, drug-taking, survivalist, martial-arts, black-marketeering, tax-dodging, life-extensionist, freethinking, paper-tripping Discordian master criminals that a composite of catalog cullings would suggest.
 I think they are mostly spiritually restless materialists: macho contemplatives locked into day jobs.
 They dream of escape - of "vonu" (invulnerability to coercion by withdrawal from society); of the High Frontier (space colonization); of life extension to tide them over till a better day.
 They long for the big score.
-They take hope from books which parade their contempt for normal life as they portray fantastic possibilities always presented according to a patented formula of tough-minded realism.
-The typical Loompanics reader is, I conjecture, a surrealist trapped in the body of an engineer.
+They madness it is also the stuff of romance.
+Who would have thought so mundane an American tradition as do-it-yourself has such tragic and transcendent power?
+Everyman his own ninja!
+If everybody minded his own business, it would revolutionize the world.
+That's the general idea.
+For the details, consult the Loompanics Catalog.